 However, once the news broke and these expectations became a reality, many people decided to cash in on their profits.

 For example, Nokia’s 2020 Q4 earnings beat estimates.
 However, the company also warned that 2021 would be a challenging year.
-Mostly due to the fact that it is facing market share loss and price erosion in North America.
+This is mostly due to the fact that it is facing market share loss and price erosion in North America.

-As a result, the share price in Nokia continued to drop.
+As a result, the share price of Nokia continued to drop.